I'm begging you do not help me

 This is a chapter from my book Welcome to Hell World: Dispatches from the American Dystopia which you can order here.
+If you can please purchase a subscription to this newsletter.

 I guess they thought I was going to kill myself.
 I was sitting in my doctor’s office complaining about abdominal pain and the conversation drifted to how I’d been feeling emotionally.
 Did you ever have thoughts about suicide the doctor asked.